juwangvsu/AirSim/ros/src/airsim_ros_pkgs/readme.txt

+3/24/21 robot_localization
+	ekf estimator,
+	ekf_template2.launch
+		each sensor has a mask of 1/0 on the 15 state varibles [x,y,z,r,p,y,vx,vy,vz,vr,vp, vy, ax,ay,az]
+		if odom0 commented off, x, vx state not updating. imu0
+3/23/21
+	airsim imu odom data analysis:
+	imu_odom_data_airsim.xls
+	the imu linear-acc and angular vel are verified to be in body frame even though the frame_id in imu msg said SimpleFlight the odom is in the SimpleFlight frame ok, which is considered as world frame the linear_acc is afected by the real linear acceleration and gravitational,	the gravitation vector multiply by rotation matrix add its affect on

+	the linear acc on body frame
+3/20/21
+	add imu.py to dump imu data to imu0.txt. the imu data seems bad. even at static, vx, vy, vz seems too noisy

 3/6/21
 	final verdict, depthimg_pc2 timestamp should be current ros time, not the time in airsim image response. this is so because the time gap between ros and ue game seems increase over time,